Expert chat with LeapCC: Parent problems

 Carey: Exactly Alex – a bit of space and time can help us think more clearly

 Flora: I struggle when my mum complains to me about my dad and my dad complains to me about my mum!
-There's only so much I can take.
+There’s only so much I can take.
 It just makes me angry and I end up snapping at my dad.
-I hate arguing and I just don't know how to make the relationship better and how to not get so angry, as it's not fair on my sister at all, I hide most things from her.
+I hate arguing but I just don’t know how to make the relationship better.
+I know I shouldn’t get so angry but this isn’t my problem to solve.
+I’m old enough to handle this at least, but I hide most things from my sister since I don’t want to hurt her.

-Carey: Sounds like you are stuck in the middle Flora, and that a really tough place to be.
-It is not your fault if your parents are fighting.
+Carey: Sounds like you are stuck in the middle Flora, and that’s a really tough place to be.
+In case you needed to hear this, it’s not your fault if your parents are fighting.

-Flora: I don't have a great relationship with my mum at all and it's not actually possible for me to.
-I have many times to my dad, but he needs to let it out sometimes so I get it!
-It's just hard cause I'm in the middle.
+Flora: I don’t have a great relationship with my mum at all and it’s not actually possible for me to.
+I have many times with my dad, but he needs to let it out sometimes so I get it!
+It’s just hard cause, like you said, I’m in the middle.

-Helen: Flora, if you did feel comfortable suggesting some confidential online support to your dad, he could try the couple connection - they have forums and an online chat for older people: http://thecoupleconnection.net/
+Helen: Flora, if you did feel comfortable suggesting some confidential online support to your dad, he could try the couple connection – they have forums and an online chat for older people

 Carey: Do you think you and your sister are safe?

-Flora: yeh, we're safe, cause we have each other and church to go to and stuff.
+Flora: Yeah, we’re safe, cause we have each other and church to go to and stuff.

 Carey: I am glad that you and your sister are safe.
 It sounds like you have some strategies like the church.
-It important to talk to others as it often makes things feel easier.
-Sometimes when we feel powerless in a situation it is hard to think of something different to do or say and often doing something different changes the situation.
-It important to talk to others as it often makes things feel easier.
+It’s always important to talk to others as it can make things feel easier.
+Sometimes when we feel powerless in a situation it’s hard to think of something different to do or say.
+Getting a new perspective really helps to figure out next steps.

-Liz: With my mother and my father, I have noticed that I have been the problem with many of the fights that they have.
-It's normally over the littlest of things..
+Liz: With my mother and my father, I’ve noticed that I’ve been at the centre of a lot of the fights that they have.
+It’s normally over the silliest thing..
 Like coming in 5 mins late from work would just end up in a fight.
-I am getting used to it now more, but it's my younger sisters - they hate seeing all the fights and stuff.
-My sisters are even starting to pick up on some of the stuff that the mother and father say to me and are saying it themselves.
+I’m getting used to it gradually, but my younger sisters are struggling– they hate seeing all the fights and stuff.
+They’re even starting to pick up on some of the stuff that Mum and Dad say to me and are saying it themselves.

-Carey: Liz - this is challenging for anyone.
-Do you why they argue about you?
+Carey: Liz – this is challenging for anyone.
+Why do you think they argue about you?

 Liz: Cause I do things wrong apparently, even being in my room causes a fight.